pradeepvemulakonda/JMeter-Charts/README.md

 </ul>
 Nodejs server uses Express and MongodDB driver.

-* Transaformation of XML works only on Unix/Linux as it requires XSLT libraries.
+* Transaformation of XML works only on Linux/Mac as it requires XSLT libraries.

-// TODO run code on windows.
-// More charts
-// Compare diffrent Versions
-// Compare each version with the previous and show average increase/decrease in performance.
+* Added xslt4Node support, but still could not get it to work on windows.